Eight Killed In Ukraine Hotel Fire - UrduPoint

 Kiev, (UrduPoint / Pakistan Point News - APP - 17th Aug, 2019 ) :Eight people were killed and ten were injured in a hotel fire in Ukraine's port city of Odessa early Saturday, emergency services said.

-The fire broke out at 1.34 am (2234 GMT) in the southern city's Tokyo Star hotel.
+The fire erupted at 1.34 am in the southern city's Tokyo Star hotel.

 Emergency services said in a statement that eight people died and ten were injured.